TrinityCore/tc-wiki/database/335/world/access_requirement.md

 &nbsp;

 ### completed_achievement
-An achievement that must be completed by the player to enter an instance.
-See Achievement.dbc &nbsp;
+An [Achievement ID](/files/DBC/335/achievement#id) that must be completed by the player to enter an instance.
+&nbsp;

 ### quest_failed_text